 7) Know When More Serious Help is Needed

 We've created a list of mental health resources to support parents, children, and adults in many areas.
-SAMHSA’s National Helpline and the National Suicide Prevention Lifeline are also two great resources for individuals and families needing to talk to someone.
-Both are free, confidential, and available 24/7.
+You can also get help now by calling the 988 Suicide and Crisis Lifeline.
+It is free, confidential, and available 24/7.

 Mental illness can be a difficult thing to deal with for both the person affected and their loved ones.
 However, things you do can help them on their journey.
 The tips we’ve shared should give you a good place to start.
 We hope that by following these tips and reaching out for help when needed, you will be able to create a supportive environment for those living with chronic mental illness.